The Supreme Court will decide the constitutionality of the presidential orders that did away with Jammu and Kashmir’s special constitutional status.

 It will also rule on the constitutionality of the Jammu and Kashmir Reorganisation Act, 2019, which bi-furcated the State into two Union Territories.

 Article 370 of the Constitution of India provided the State of Jammu and Kashmir (J&K) special constitutional status.
-J&K enjoyed its own constitution and control over internal administration.
+In comparison to other states, the provision substantially limited Parliament's power to legislate for the State.

-Article 370 was the result of the Instrument of Accession, which was signed by J&K Maharaja Hari Singh in 1947.
+Article 370 was the result of the Instrument of Accession, which was signed by the erstwhile ruler for J&K Maharaja Hari Singh in 1947.
 Article 370 was intended as a temporary provision to allow J&K to transition from an independent princely state to a democratic state under the dominion of India.

-Over two days, starting on 5 August, the Union government diluted Article 370, revoking J&K’s special status.
-First, President Ram Nath Kovind issued presidential order CO 272, making it so that the Union could amend Article 370 without the recommendation of the J&K Constituent Assembly.
+Over two days, starting from 5 August 2019, the Union government diluted Article 370, revoking J&K’s special status.
+First, President Ram Nath Kovind issued presidential order CO 272, enabling the Union to amend Article 370 without the recommendation of the J&K Constituent Assembly.
 CO 272 amended the interpretation provision Article 367, such that the reference to the ‘Constituent Assembly’ in Article 370(3) became a reference to the ‘Legislative Assembly’.

 Since J&K was under President’s Rule, the powers of the J&K Legislative Assembly were vested in the Union Parliament.
 A few hours after CO 272 was issued, the Rajya Sabha recommended the abrogation of Article 370, via a Statutory Resolution under Article 370(3).